Samuel-Fiddis/mosaic/README.md

 # Mosaic App

-A single page webapp for image adjustment and the creation of mosaic images.
+A single page webapp for image adjustment and the creation of mosaic images using the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).

 ![Advanced Search Example](images/example.png)